 Failure Modes

-• Toggle debt: Toggles that are never cleaned up multiply over time, creating a combinatorial explosion of code paths that is hard to test and reason about.
+• Toggle debt: Toggles that are never cleaned up multiply over time, creating a combinatorial explosion of code paths that is impossible to test or reason about.

-• Stale toggles in tests: Tests that hard-code toggle states become misleading — new code paths are never exercised, or old paths never removed from the suite.
+• Stale toggles in tests: Tests that hard-code toggle states can become misleading, where new code paths are never exercised or old paths are never removed from the suite.

-• Inconsistent evaluation: Toggle state evaluated multiple times in a request (e.g. once in the UI, once in the API) may differ if the store changes mid-request, causing incoherent behaviour.
+• Inconsistent evaluation: Toggle state evaluated multiple times in a single request (e.g. once in the UI, once in the API) may differ if the store changes mid-request, causing incoherent behavior.

-• Configuration drift: Toggle state in staging diverges from production; a feature passes QA but breaks in production because the toggle defaults differ.
+• Configuration drift: Toggle state in staging diverges from production; a feature passes QA but breaks in production because the default flag values differ.

-• Toggle inventory: Keep a registry of all active toggles with their expected expiry dates; fail the build if any toggle is older than its maximum allowed lifespan (e.g. 90 days).
+• Automated Inventory: Keep a registry of all active toggles with their expected expiry dates; fail the build or send an alert if any toggle is older than its maximum allowed lifespan (e.g., 90 days).

-• Test matrix: For critical toggles, run the test suite with the toggle both ON and OFF in CI.
+• Dual-Path Testing: For critical toggles, run the automated test suite with the toggle both ON and OFF in CI to ensure no regressions in either path.

-• Rollout monitoring: After each increment of a canary rollout, monitor error rate, p95 latency, and key business metrics for at least 30 minutes before proceeding.
+• Canary Monitoring: After each increment of a percentage rollout, monitor error rates, p95 latency, and key business metrics (e.g., conversion) for a defined period (e.g., 30 minutes) before proceeding.

-• Kill-switch drill: Periodically verify that an ops toggle can be flipped to OFF within the SLA recovery window (e.g. ≤ 5 minutes) without a code deploy.
+• Kill-switch Drill: Periodically verify that an ops toggle can be flipped to OFF and the change propagates across the system within the SLA recovery window (e.g., ≤ 5 minutes) without a code deployment.

-• Dark launching: The new code path executes in production (often reading data or making calls) but its output is discarded — used to validate correctness and performance before exposing results to users.
+• Dark launching: The new code path executes in production (often reading data or making calls) but its output is discarded—used to validate performance and correctness before exposure.

 • Percentage rollout: The toggle is ON for a configurable fraction of users (e.g. 5 %, then 25 %, then 100 %), allowing gradual exposure and early detection of issues at scale.

-• User-segment targeting: Toggles can be scoped to specific user attributes (country, plan, cohort), enabling localised releases and targeted experiments.
+• User-segment targeting: Toggles scoped to specific user attributes (country, plan, cohort), enabling localized releases and targeted experiments.